 Mrs. C: Unwrap it then.

-Ed Elf: A nutcracker soldier in shiny red.
+Ed Elf: A snow globe.
 Wow!
-Amazing!
 And what is this in an envelope?
-A very generous gift card for my favourite chocolate shop.
-Thank you so much!
-Happy birthday to me.
+A very generous gift card for my favourite gadget shop.
+You’re the best, Mrs. C.

 - Shop for perishable food items to add to the stock of food you have made, stored and put in the deep freeze since following the How to Christmas calendar.